fossabot/hydralite/CONTRIBUTING.md

 Using the `:stop` postfix on any of these commands will stop the running network

+### Using Gitpod

+1. [Open this repo in Gitpod.io](https://gitpod.io/#github.com/hydralite/hydralite).
+Sign in using your GItHub account if needed.
+2. Start the components you need with either [Docker]() or [Normal Mode]()
+3. Enjoy Hacking/Coding

+While Node.js/Python (web, API, automation and landing page) and Rust (CLI) development will work flawlessly in Gitpod, Flutter/Dart development may work but nested virtualization for Android emulators in case of mobile app development isn't supprted in Google Kubernetes Engine (where Gitpod.io hosted).

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: